pricardo03/azure-docs.es-es/articles/databox-online/data-box-gateway-deploy-connect-setup-activate.md

 ## <a name="next-steps"></a>Pasos siguientes

-En este tutorial aprendió lo siguiente:
+En este tutorial, ha aprendido a:

 > [!div class="checklist"]
 > * Conectarse a un dispositivo virtual